kmlawson/history-of-history-in-east-asia/seminars.md

 Leung, Vincent S. *The Politics of the Past in Early China*.
 Cambridge University Press, 2019.

-Lewis, Mark Edward *Writing and Authority in Early China* (1999) (P)
+Lewis, Mark Edward *Writing and Authority in Early China* (1999) (P) [Library ebook](https://encore.st-andrews.ac.uk/iii/encore/record/C__Rb3109400)

 Li, Wai-yee. *The Readability of the Past in Early Chinese Historiography*.
 Cambridge, Mass: Harvard University Asia Center, 2008.
 (P)

 Miller, H. *The Gongyang Commentary on The Spring and Autumn Annals: A Full Translation*.
 1st ed.
 2015 edition.
 Palgrave Macmillan, 2015.

 Ng, On Cho, and Q. Edward Wang. *Mirroring the Past: The Writing and Use of History in Imperial China*.
 Honolulu: University of Hawai’i Press, 2005.
+[Library ebook](https://encore.st-andrews.ac.uk/iii/encore/record/C__Rb3081175)

 Nylan, Michael *The Five "Confucian" Classics* (2001) (P)